hasbrour1/NHLTracker/README.md

 access information on the selected teams.
 The website for the api is http://nhlwc.cdnak.neulion.com  Will also open games for current month when clicked on selected Team.

 Concepts Learned:
-Activity Management
+Activity Management,
-JSON Manipulation
+JSON Manipulation,
-Background Services/Acync Tasks
+Background Services/Acync Tasks,
-Accessing JSON Data from HTTP
+Accessing JSON Data from HTTP,
-Broadcast Intents/Alarms
+Broadcast Intents/Alarms,
 Setting Android Notifications/Alerts

 Created by Robert Hasbrouck